ThatGuyGW/RoadToReincarnationEnglishMod/README.md

 You'll know the mod is working if the first splash screen has a line of text at the bottom that ends with (ENG Mod Enabled!)

-## Updates

-If you're intalling a patch, the .7z file will only contain 3 files sorted into their relevant folders:

-TAKV.txt
-UITextKV.txt
-global-metadata.dat

-You should only need to drag the folders in the 7z into your game directory (轮回修仙路)
+**If you're updating from a version prior to 1.2.0.0, you'll need to delete the "Project1.dll" file from "BepInEx\Plugins"**

+On the first run of the game with the mod installed, the game will crash.
+This is an expected crash due to how the game handles metadata changes at runtime, and it will only happen once.
+After the initial crash, you can launch the game  without issue.

 ## Warning regarding Updates